• Skip to main content

 Here are some of the most common reasons your car door lock is malfunctioning:

 As simple as it sounds, this might cause a car door lock to malfunction.
-A dead key fob battery is one of the most common reasons for auto lock malfunctioning.
+In fact, if your car door lock is malfunctioning, a dead key fob battery is one of the most common reasons for the issue.
 Like most batteries, your key fob batteries wear out with time.
 Replacing these batteries could solve your car lock issue.

 These batteries are the size of a coin and are easy to find.
 However, it is important to reference your owner’s manual for accurate size.
 As a general rule, replace fob batteries at regular intervals.